Water Distribution

 Reduction in carrying capacity

-24 x 7 Water Supply
+Ensuring 24 x 7 Water Supply

-Direct from Tube wells
+- Direct from Tube wells

-Over Head Tanks
+- Over Head Tanks

-Boosting Stations
+- Boosting Stations

-Pump Houses
+- Pump Houses

-- Time Based Running of Pumps
+- Time-Based Running of Pumps

-- Level Base Running of Pumps
+- Level-Based Running of Pumps

-- Pressure Based Operation of Pumps
+- Pressure-Based Operation of Pumps

 - Sequential Operation of Pumps